jralph/docker-examples/php+nginx/README.md

 # Replace the '/path/to/project/dir' paths with the path to your project directory.
 vim docker/k8s/overlays/development/deployment-patch.yml

+# Using Make
+# Make can do the above for you automaticaly.
+make k8s_dev

 # For Development
 # This will volume mount the project directory into each container.
 # Any file changes are reflected live.